Updated: Aug 19, 2022

 Pranayama simply translated means extension of breath.
-Let us understand a bit more about it.
+Let us understand a bit more about this Pranayama Practice.

 Prana is a general word given to anything that can be addressed as a life force.
 Anything that seemingly is animate has been addressed as Prani which means the one that has prana in it.
 Ayama means expansion.